tonykylim/XenLoom_beta/README.md

 ## Running the experiment

+# Collecting Data
+1. Use the videocapturetest.py script to view the webcam feed.
+Ensure that:
+   - The petri dish is centered
+   - The webcam is positioned directly overhead
+   - No glare obscures the petri dish
-1. Open "background image settings" in windows system settings, and from the dropdown menu select "solid color".
+2. Open "background image settings" in windows system settings, and from the dropdown menu select "solid color".
    - Set the background to white if doing dark looming stimuli experiments.
    - Set the background to black if doing bright looming stimuli experiments.
-2. Place the videocapturethread python script in a directory where you would like to save the behavioural data.
+3. Place the videocapturethread python script in a directory where you would like to save the behavioural data.
-3. Open PsychoPy and open the videocapturethread script.
+4. Open PsychoPy and open the videocapturethread script.
 Press the run button (Control + R).
-4. Fill in the prompt that pops up with the following info:
+5. Fill in the prompt that pops up with the following info:
    - Animal ID
       - Eg. Pepe, Kermit, PluToad, MC Hopper, Toadie, Sir Croaks-A-Lot, SnoopFrogg, etc
    - Timepoint